Styling SVG with CSS

 A three-digit hexadecimal specifier in the form

-, where r is the red component, g is the green component, and b is the blue component in the range 0-f.
+#rgb, where r is the red component, g is the green component, and b is the blue component in the range 0-f.
 This is a shorthand form of the previous method of specifying color.
-To produce the six-digit equivalent, each digit of the short form is duplicated; thus#d6e
+To produce the six-digit equivalent, each digit of the short form is duplicated; thus#d6eis the same as#dd66ee. -

 An rgb specifier in the form rgb(red-value, green-value, blue-value), where each value is in the range 0-255 or a percentage in the range 0% to 100%